How long does it take to process a Filipino domestic helper (maid) in Malaysia?

 Step 1: Worker contract signing, medical examinations & biometric registration (1-3 weeks)

 The worker undergoes a comprehensive medical examination at a Malaysian Ministry of Health-accredited clinic in the Philippines.
-Upon being declared as “Fit to Work”, the worker undergoes biometric registration.
+Upon being declared “Fit to Work,” the worker proceeds with biometric registration.

 Step 2: Employer document check, contract & visa documentation signing (1-2 weeks)